Closer Media

-Closer Media is an American film production company founded in 2022 by Zhang Xin.
-The company has produced Ezra (2023), The Monk and the Gun (2023), In Restless Dreams: The Music of Paul Simon (2023), The History of Sound (2025), and the upcoming Couture.
+Closer Media is an American film production company founded in 2021 by Zhang Xin.
+The company has produced Ezra (2023), The Monk and the Gun (2023), In Restless Dreams: The Music of Paul Simon (2023), The History of Sound (2025), and Couture (2025).

 History

-In 2022, Zhang Xin founded Closer Media, a production company which will produce and finance narrative films and television and documentaries.
+In 2021, Zhang Xin founded Closer Media, a production company which will produce and finance narrative films and television and documentaries.
 The company's first films were The Monk and the Gun directed by Pawo Choyning Dorji and Ezra directed by Tony Goldwyn.
 In 2024, the company announced that they made an investment in global streaming platform and film distributor Mubi and that Zhang would join the board.